Sujeet-Sharma-08/chit-chat-frontend/README.md

 # features: features are
-1- signup with fullname, username, password, confirm password ,gender 2- login with username, and password, in login we have implemented token based authentication
+1- signup with fullname, username, password, confirm password ,gender 2- login with username, and password, in login we have implemented token based secure authentication

 3- logout
 4- after logging user can send message to anyone who is logged in , in this app